White-Footed Mouse Control: Protect Your Home

 Scientific Classification: Peromyscus leucopus (Rafinesque)

-Distributed throughout the North American continent and prominent in the Mid-Atlantic region, white-footed mice populations tend to occupy spaces of 1/2 to 1 1/2 acres in area.
+Distributed throughout the North American continent, white-footed mice populations tend to occupy spaces of 1/2 to 1 1/2 acres in area.
 Excellent at climbing, the rodents are often found in attics or chimneys when they enter homes.
 Greatly beneficial to surrounding ecosystems because they feed on destructive species of insects, white-footed mice nevertheless earn their pest status by spreading diseases to humans and seriously impacting plant germination and dispersal.

 What Do They Look Like?